 Student Travel Committee

-The Student Travel Committee meets three times annually to review student-initiated travel funding requests.
+The Student Travel Committee reviews student-initiated travel funding requests.
 The Committee is composed of faculty, students, and administrators, and is co-chaired by Mitch Bailin, Dean of Students, and Barbara Moulton, Assistant Dean for Public Interest and Community Service.

 Funding Guidelines: Travel Eligible for Committee Funding